Consultation on the exposure draft of Export Control Bill 2017 (the Bill) has now closed.

-Modernising our export legislation will mean farmers and exporters are supported by contemporary, flexible, and efficient legislation that can respond to future needs.
+This modern export legislative framework will mean farmers and exporters are supported by contemporary, responsive and efficient legislation.

 There will be no change to Australia’s commitment to meet the importing country requirements of our trading partners.